playframework/playframework/documentation/manual/working/javaGuide/main/logging/JavaLogging.md

 <!--- Copyright (C) 2009-2017 Lightbend Inc. <https://www.lightbend.com> -->
 # The Logging API

 Using logging in your application can be useful for monitoring, debugging, error tracking, and business intelligence.
-Play provides an API for logging which is accessed through the [`Logger`](api/java/play/Logger.html) class and uses [Logback](https://logback.qos.ch/) as the default logging engine.
+Play uses [`SLF4J`](https://www.slf4j.org) as a logging facade with [Logback](https://logback.qos.ch/) as the default logging engine.

 ## Logging architecture